followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/70 dxVectorMap/3 Methods/center(centerCoordinates).md

 <!--paramName1-->centerCoordinates<!--/paramName1-->
 <!--paramType1-->array<!--/paramType1-->
 <!--paramDescription1-->
 New coordinates for the map center.
-Pass <i>null</i> to reset the coordinates.
+Pass **null** to reset the coordinates.
 <!--/paramDescription1-->

 <!--fullDescription-->